-If you’ll remember, the current version of Color OS (based on Android 10) is Color OS 7.
-Oppo is jumping straight to Android 11 with this new update so that future versions of the skin line up with the latest Android release.
+If you’ll remember, the version of Color OS based on Android 10 is Color OS 7.
+Oppo is jumping straight from seven to 11 for its Android 11 update so that future versions of the skin line up with the latest Android release.
 What’s more, Oppo is pushing out the new Color OS faster than any other previous version.

 Below, you’ll find all the important info you need on Color OS 11.
 We discuss the new features as well as when you can expect the update and on which phones it will land.